-Paul G. Wylie
+Paul Gordon Wylie

 Paul G. Wylie has the experience, education and character to advise businesses and contribute toward sound corporate governance and judgement.
-Mr. Wylie has spent over 20 years with two of North America's leading financial institutions, of which he was most recently a Senior Vice-President and Branch Manager.
-He has executed numerous management roles across several key divisions including: Private Banking, Credit, Sales and Service and Wealth Management.
+Mr. Wylie has spent over 20 years with two of North America's leading financial institutions and is currently Head, BMO Family Office Canada, Client Development and Experience and was previously a Senior Vice-President and Branch Manager.
+Mr. Wylie has executed numerous management roles across several key divisions including: Private Banking, Credit, Sales and Service and Wealth Management.
 Mr. Wylie was educated at the University of Toronto, Wharton Business School and with the Canadian Securities Institute.
 He holds numerous designations including a Bachelor of Arts, Certified Investment Management Analyst, Financial Management Advisor and has completed the Partners, Directors and Senior Officer's Course.
 Mr. Wylie has served on the executive board of his local Big Brothers & Sisters chapter and the community board of Energy International Thermonuclear Research Canada.